diku-dk/futhark/docs/language-reference.rst

 abbreviations do not create distinct types: the types ``t1`` and ``t2`` are entirely interchangeable.

-If the right-hand side of a type (potentially) contains a function or anonymous sizes, it must de declared "lifted" with ``type^``.
+If the right-hand side of a type contains anonymous sizes, it must be declared "size-lifted" with ``type~``.
+If it (potentially) contains a function, it must de declared "fully lifted" with ``type^``.
+A lifted type can also contain anonymous sizes.
+Lifted types cannot be put in arrays.
+Fully lifted types cannot be returned from conditional or loop expressions.

 A type abbreviation can have zero or more parameters.
 A type parameter enclosed with square brackets is a *shape parameter*, and